 It is known to have dominant genes that can easily be transferred without being diluted in the process.
 The Siamese cats are the extroverts in cats, and they like playing and bonding with kids.

 The Maine Coon originates from the state of Maine in the USA.
 It is a very quiet cat and it is a great indoor pet.
 Maine Coons are not fussy at all, and as long as they are well fed, they are good to go.
 They have a very light undercoat, and they shed a lot which calls for regular grooming.

-The attractive blue eyes and the bright color point coat are what make this cat stand out from the rest.
-The Ragdoll cat has six different colors, and the concentration of one of the colors on the extremities like ears, nose, and paws is what makes it have the color point coat.
+The attractive blue eyes and the bright colour point coat are what make this cat stand out from the rest.
+The Ragdoll cat has six different colours, and the concentration of one of the colours on the extremities like ears, nose, and paws is what makes it have the colour point coat.

 The Ragdoll is a hybrid of different cats, and most of its characteristics were passed down during the crossbreed process.
 It is believed that its calm nature is attributed to the Persian and Birman breeds.
 Despite being a quiet cat, it is also affectionate and loves following its owners everywhere.